Category Archives: Uniforms

 Another way to prevent pins from getting lost is to switch to different pin backs.
 There are several choices available.

-Rubber pin backs are lightweight and work well for many people.
+Rubber pin backs work well for many people.
 They come in a variety of colors and shapes.
 The quality can also vary so be sure to buy some with good reviews.

 There are two types of “Locking” pin backs.